Addressable quantum gates: Conclusion

-{\em Perspectives.} The structure of nameblind matrices and gates might simplify even further if combined with the unitary condition, helping us reach a full characterization of the behaviour of nameblind AQCs.
-Further comparison with related models could also be fruitful.
-Are AQCs equivalent, in terms of their expressiveness, to quantum channels extended with vacuum states \cite{Quantum-Shannon-Theory}?
+{\em Perspectives.} The structure of nameblind matrices and gates might simplify even further if combined with the unitary condition.
+Further comparison with related models could also be fruitful: Are AQCs equivalent, in terms of their expressiveness, to quantum channels extended with vacuum states \cite{Quantum-Shannon-Theory}?
 Could an expressive process language be devised that would encompass AQC, including their dynamical aspects \cite{BruknerDynamics}?
 We proved that each AQC can be simulated by a QCGD, but is the converse simulation always possible?
-This last question would help us establish a form of completeness of AQCs within in-principle physically realisable dynamics over quantum causal orders.\\ Of course, we wonder whether new protocols in distributed quantum computing may be expressed within this richer yet concrete framework.
+This last question would help us establish a form of completeness of AQCs within in-principle physically realisable dynamics over quantum causal orders.\\

+\begin{acks} We thank Cyril Branciard and Michel Quercia for insightful discussions and Pascal Baßler for carefully reading the manuscript.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 441423094 and the German Federal Ministry of Education and Research (BMBF) within the funding program ``quantum technologies -- from basic research to market'' via the joint project MIQRO under the grant number 13N15522.
+This publication was made possible through the support of the ID\# 61466 grant from the John Templeton Foundation, as part of the “The Quantum Information Structure of Spacetime (QISS)” Project (\href{qiss.fr}{qiss.fr}).
+The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation». \end{acks}